Jewish Holidays

 חנוכה

-Hebrew Date: 25 Kislev – 2/3 Tevet
+Hebrew Calendar: 25 Kislev – 2/3 Tevet

-Gregorian Calander: Falls in December
+Gregorian Calendar: Falls in December

 Purim